Gatete-Bruno/lifinance-devops-challenge/README.md

 ## Features

 - Dockerized APIs for easy container management.
-- Production-grade AWS infrastructure using Terraform.
+- AWS infrastructure using Terraform.
-- Kubernetes manifests for running APIs.
+- Kubernetes manifests for running Golang APIs.
 - Observability and scaling using Helm charts.

 ## Prerequisites